Smayan-n/pathfinding-visualizer/README.md

 # Usage: #
 * visit the github page for this repo: https://smayan-n.github.io/pathfinding-visualizer/
-* Download or clone this repository and run `yarn run dev`
+* Download or clone this repository and run `yarn` to install all modules.
+Then run `yarn run dev` to view site

 ![image](https://github.com/Smayan-n/pathfinding-visualizer/assets/86111841/b498ee96-0d71-4b6f-8618-2193ee3799ec)